Eliminating sources of greenhouse gas pollution and removing carbon dioxide from the atmosphere

 The international community has responded to greenhouse gas pollution through the Paris Accord, a diplomatic commitment to end or limit emissions of carbon dioxide, methane, nitrous oxide, and several industrial chemicals based on fluorine.
 Carbon dioxide accounts for up to 75 percent of these gases and is produced almost entirely by the world’s inventory of coal-fired electricity plants, automobiles, cement plants, and steel mills.

-The roll-out of zero carbon energy technologies is regarded as the most important (and practical) pathway toward meeting those commitments.
+The roll-out of zero carbon energy technologies is regarded as the most important (and practical) pathway toward meeting the Paris commitments.
 Zero carbon technologies don’t pollute.
 They are mature, proven, and rapidly becoming cost competitive.
-As it stands, however, the roll-out is for the most part constrained by conventional politics and economics, so it is occurring at different speeds, slow and fast, in different jurisdictions around the world.
+As it stands, however, the roll-out is for the most part constrained by conventional politics and economics.
+It is therefore occurring at different speeds, slow and fast, in different jurisdictions around the world.

 While energy transition aims to stop carbon dioxide pollution, the cleanup part is a step or two behind.
 Shell has a carbon capture and storage system installed on its upgrader plant in Fort Saskatchewan, Alberta.
 About a third of the plant’s CO2 emissions are captured, liquefied and buried in rock formations 2 kilometers under the prairie.
-There are a number of approaches in discussion around far more ambitious “negative emissions” – that is, ways and means to remove accumulated CO2 directly from the air.
-One technology is at the demonstration stage.
+A number of technologies are in the works for far more ambitious “negative emissions” – that is, ways and means to remove accumulated CO2 directly from the air.
+One of them is at the demonstration stage.
 Another, the STEP process is in development in a lab at George Washington University, and may be capable of capturing and disposing of carbon dioxide at the volume and speed necessary to prevent catastrophic warming of the atmosphere.